-The starting point can be, for example, the Kurkiniemi area in the center of Mäntyharju, the Miekankoski area on the west side of Mäntyharju center or Hillosensalmi near Repovesi.
+The starting point can be, for example, the Kurkiniemi area in the center of Mäntyharju, the Miekankoski area on the west side of Mäntyharju center or Hillosensalmi area near Repovesi.

 Canoes and kayaks nearby Repovesi can be rented from spring to autumn at the Seikkailuviikari equipment rental service (Repovedentie 2, 47910 Hillosensalmi).
 There is also a Seikkailuviikari’s self-service rental point at Lapinsalmi Entrance.
 Bookings can be made via Seikkailuviikari’s online booking system.